scipy/scipy/doc/source/dev/contributor/conda_guide.rst

 #.
 (Optional) In a terminal window, enter ``conda list``.
 This shows a list of
    all the Python packages that came with the distribution of Python currently installed.
-Note the latest released version of SciPy mayu be among them; this is not the development version you are going to build and will be able to modify.
+Note the latest released version of SciPy may be among them; this is not the development version you are going to build and will be able to modify.